Dre Campbell Farm

 Another method to control earwigs organically is to attract birds.

 Birds that may eat earwigs include bluebirds, cardinals, chickadees, wrens, and others.
-Therefore, try to attract birds to your vegetable garden.
+Therefore, try to attract birds to your garden.

 10. Newspaper Trap